Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend University of Oregon.
 The school came in at #4 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools in Oregon list.
 UO is a fairly large public school located in the city of Eugene.

-The average tuition and fees for an in-state undergraduate at UO are $13,856 a year.
+In-state tuition fees for undergraduate students at UO are $13,856 per year.
 The average amount in student loans that conservation majors at UO take out while working on their Bachelor's Degree is $22,815.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $456.

 Read More…

-You’ll be in good company if you decide to attend Willamette University.
-It ranked #5 on our 2023 Best Value Natural Resources Conservation Bachelor’s Degree Schools in Oregon list.
+You’ll join some of the best and brightest minds around you if you attend Willamette University.
+The school came in at #5 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools in Oregon list.
 Located in the medium-sized city of Salem, Willamette is a private not-for-profit college with a small student population.

 Read full report on Natural Resources Conservation at Willamette University